E-Mail Page | Print Page

 11:30 - Room 6 Math and Science Building

 Students eligible to participate in this exam are those who are presently enrolled in a second year algebra course.
 The exam contains a comprehensive review of the topics generally covered in a second year algebra course and treated, to some extent, from the modern mathematics viewpoint.Calculators permitted: Non-CAS (Computer Algebra Systems) – such as TI 83 or TI 84 without applications packages.
-Calculators NOT permitted: TI 89, TI 92, TI-Nspire, and TI Voyage 2000.
+Calculators NOT permitted: TI 89, TI 92, TI-Nspire, TI Voyage 2000, or any other calculator containing a Computer Algebra System.

 11:30 - Room 227 and 242 Old Admin